 Sponsored grants and contracts are distinguished from gifts and donations.
 Sponsored grants and contracts always involve a written agreement between the university and the funding agency.
 This agreement represents the voluntary transfer of money or property by the agency in exchange for the performance of specifically enumerated services by the university.
 These services often include some form of financial and/or technical reporting by the recipient as to the actual use of the money or property provided.
 The agreement is enforceable by law, and performance is usually to be accomplished under time and fund-use constraints, with the transfer of support revocable for cause.

-A gift or donation, which is the responsibility of University Relations, is an award made to an individual or the university with few, if any, requirements concerning how the money may be spent.
+A gift or donation, which is the responsibility of University Advancement, is an award made to an individual or the university with few, if any, requirements concerning how the money may be spent.
 Gifts and donations are voluntary and irrevocable transfers of money or property made by a donor without any expectation of or receipt of direct economic benefit or any other tangible compensation commensurate with the worth of the award.

 OSP staff can assist with the submission of a grant proposal or in contract negotiations with funding agencies before an award is made by: